µ | N

 4X4 quadrat with 16 plants

-(2) The Poisson can simplify analysis of an "either / or" data set.
+(3) The Poisson can simplify analysis of an "either / or" data set.
 In the quadrat example with µ = 1, the Poisson random expectation is that 37% of the quadrat plots will be unoccupied (0) and the remaining 63% occupied (> 0).
-In the example, there are 6 unoccupied cells and 10 occupied cells in the 4 x 4 quadrat.
-In a 2x2 contingency test (for example, Fisher's Exact Test), a significant excess of empty cells means the plants are clumped, and a significant deficiency means the plant distribution is more uniform.
+In the example, there are 6 unoccupied cells and 10 occupied cells in the 4 x 4 quadrat, thus 37.5% of cells are occupied.
+A 2x2 contingency test (for example, Fisher's Exact Test) can test for a significant excess of empty cells (plants are clumped), or a significant deficiency (plant distribution is more uniform).
 The former might occur if suitable soil is patchily distributed, the latter if successful plants are spaced out as a result of competition for resources.

-(3) The same principle can be extended to a multiple hits correction.
-For example, if I throw rocks at a building with 100 windows, a good early estimate of the number of thrown rocks is the count of broken windows.
-After a bit, this count is an underestimate, because once a window is broken, any subsequent rock that goes through the same space is not counted.
-We can then apply a Poisson Correction to estimate the total number of hits from the zero class (the number of unbroken windows).
-From the above, the expected probability of the zero class (P0) simplifies to
+(4) The same principle can be extended to a multiple hits correction.
+Suppose I throw rocks at a building with 100 windows.
+A good early estimate of the number of thrown rocks is the count of broken windows.
+After a bit, this count is an underestimate, because once a window is broken, any subsequent rock that goes through the same window space is not counted.
+The underestimate becomes worse as time goes on.
+We can revise the estimate by applying a Poisson Correction to estimate the total number of hits, based on the zero class (the number of unbroken windows).
+From the formula above, the expected probability of the zero class (P0) simplifies to

 P0 = e-u u0 / 0! = e-u